MirceaKitsune/python_raytracer/README.md

 ```
 mat = data.Material(function = builtin.material, albedo = rgb(255, 127, 0))
-spr = data.Sprite(size = vec3(16, 16, 16), frames = 1)
+spr = data.Sprite(size = vec3(16, 16, 16), frames = 1, lod = 1)
 spr.set_voxels_area(0, vec3(0, 0, 0), vec3(15, 15, 0), mat)
 obj = data.Object(pos = vec3(0, 0, 0))
 obj.set_sprite(spr)
 ```

 The above will create an orange wall covering the -Z face of the 16x16x16 sprite.
 Note that the maximum position we can set a voxel at is 15 although the size is 16, the count starts from 0 so 1 must be subtracted.
-When created sprites are given a number of animation frames, in this case the sprite is static so only one frame was provided: The first parameter of `set_voxel` or `set_voxels_area` is the frame we're editing in this case 0.
+When created sprites are given a number of animation frames, in this case the sprite is static so only one frame was provided.
+Sprites can also be given a LOD above 1, this allows them to be stored at a lower resolution which improves performance at the cost of detail.
+The first parameter of `set_voxel` or `set_voxels_area` is the frame we're editing in this case 0.

 Below is a list of functions and variables built into each class which are likely to be used when designing your own world.
 Read the code comments above every definition inside data.py where each class is defined for more technical information on other builtin functions, as well as the default scene for a full example of how everything is set up.